Xylopia quintasii

 Xylopia quintasii, commonly known as Elo, is a species of evergreen tree, in the family Annonaceae that grows 20-25 metres tall.
 Xylopia quintasii can tolerate temperatures above at least 1°C. Its leaves are oblanceolate and petiolate.
 Xylopia quintasii produces six star-shaped flowers.
 Xylopia quintasii is native to West Africa.
 It is known as Aghako in Ghana and Mvomba in Cameroon.

 Distribution

-Xylopia quintasii is found in most of North-Western Africa.
+Xylopia quintasii is native to west and west-central tropical Africa, ranging from Senegal to Democratic Republic of the Congo.
 Xylopia quintasii is commonly found in evergreen and deciduous forests and coastal thickets.
 This species is present in the following countries: